Daniel-Chin/Python_Lib/readme.md

 #### Archive/OneFileFly/OneFileFly.py
 by Daniel

+### Archive/robust_persistent_data_solution.py
+There are two copies of the database.
+We use a "which_file" to point to the valid one of the two.
+Read operation:
+    Read the valid database.
+Write operation:
+    Write to the invalid database.
+Close it.
+    Change which_file to point to the database we wrote to.
+This ensures:
+* Whenever the user unplug their machine, the which_file always points to a non-corrupted database.
+* Every write operation is atomic.
+Either we revert back to the state before the write, or the write is 100% complete.
+There is no middle state.
+However, concurrent writing leads to undefined behavior.

+I don't know what this strategy is called.
+If you know what it's called, please open an issue and tell me.

 ### Archive/SleepProber/
 Keeps beeping, until the computer sleeps.
 Purpose: so you can tell if your computer is asleep.